ssi-wp3/coicop-classifier/README.md

 ## License

-This code has been developed as part of the EuroStat SSI project and therefore is published under the [EU Public Licence](./LICENSE)
+This code has been developed at Statistics Netherlands as part of the EuroStat SSI project and therefore is published under the [EU Public Licence](./LICENSE).